aurill/rfm-analysis/README.md

 RFM Analysis becomes highly useful in understanding the responsiveness of the customers of a particular product and provides segmentation for driven database marketing.

+This project can be run in a jupyter notebook environment and other environments that can run python and .ipnyb extension files.

 ## **Data Preprocessing**

-In order to conduct RFM analysis using Python and to segment the customers accordingly, Python libraries such as pandas, numpy, and seaborn were used for the data visualization and preprocessing - _just to name a few_.
+In order to conduct the RFM analysis and to segment the customers accordingly, various Python libraries such as pandas, numpy, and seaborn were used for the data visualization and preprocessing step-_just to name a few_.
 These libraries provide the necessary utilities/ resources for conducting the RFM Analysis.

 ```python